oniony/TMSU/crates/lib/README.md

 ![TMSU](http://tmsu.org/images/tmsu.png)

-# TMSU CLI
+# libtmsu

-This crate contains the TMSU command line interface: the binary tool that can be run from a terminal to manage tags and apply tags to files.
+This crate contains the TMSU backend library.

-The CLI delegates to the `libtmsu` backend wherever it can.
+It is used by the TMSU command line interface to provide the TMSU logic.
+It also facilitates the creation of other interfaces and integration with other programs.

 - - -